hackingbeauty/react-mic/README.md

 <ReactMic
   record={boolean}         // defaults -> false.
-Set to true to begin recording className={string}       // provide css class name onStop={function}        // callback to execute when audio stops recording onData={function}        // callback to execute when chunk of audio data is available
+Set to true to begin recording pause={boolean}          // defaults -> false.
+Available in React-Mic-Plus upgrade only className={string}       // provide css class name onStop={function}        // callback to execute when audio stops recording onData={function}        // callback to execute when chunk of audio data is available